localh3r0/msm-helper/README.md

 mods <-- from your mc server
 config <-- from your mc server
 ```
 Whenever you update your server mods/config files, you need to ensure to also update the manifest.txt file, alongside the modpack.zip.
 You can use this repo's file architecture as a template.
+I do not encourage you to use Github as a hosting platform for minecraft mods as it is againt their TOS.
+The files uploaded here are just as an example in case you were to host in your own self hosted git.
 ```
 somewhere in your server...
 https://yourserver.com/msm-helper/manifest.txt